 - Click on Network and Internet to open related settings

 - In the left pane, you can see Airplane Mode as the second option

 - Click on Airplane Mode in the left pane and then move the switch, in the right pane, to the right so that it shows OFF under Airplane Mode; the pane also displays all the available wireless networks, including Bluetooth and WiFi, that are now turned off automatically and greyed out

-You will see the airplane icon in your system tray when the airplane mode is on.
+You will see the airplane icon in your system tray when airplane mode is on.
 Click on it or on the Notifications icon to get to the hot commands and turn off the airplane mode.

 Turn on Individual Networks in Airplane Mode

 You may sometimes want to turn on a particular network to On even after turning on the airplane mode.
 For example, you are in airplane mode but you wish to use Bluetooth for some reason, you can do it using the Airplane Mode option in Settings.
 In step 5 above, I mentioned that the right pane will show all the wireless networks that your device is compatible with.
 You can turn on individual networks to On by dragging the related switch to ON state.

 Airplane Mode switch is stuck, grayed out, or not working